Cello Sonata No. 2 (Fauré): Structure

+I. Allegro

 The first movement, in G minor in 3/4 time, is in sonata form.
 It opens with a piano melody with syncopated accompaniment, immediately echoed by the cello.
 The critic Nicolas Southon comments that the movement "combines a simmering sensitivity with skilful canonic writing", which Fauré "seems to use just for the pleasure of it".
 After a secondary element, introduced by a descending seventh, the second subject is a piano cantando of themes and motifs that are used to form the development.
 In the recapitulation the first subject returns with the roles of the parts reversed: the cello takes the lead, with the piano closely shadowing it.
 The movement ends in G major.